 The hutch is from the Container Store.
 We used it as a bookcase in our old apartment, and is perfect for knick knacks in my office.
 Lastly, the OM symbol (below) is from my counseling office days off of Amazon.

 I am waiting on one more item for this room, a second wooden mirror to balance the two above the couch.
 I plan to put it below these two to complete a triangle shape of them.
 It's on backorder but will be here soon hopefully!

-That’s it!
-I still have dreams of more greens and earthier tones, but I think it’s come together well in such a short time!
-It’s on the first floor of our three story town home, so it’s really nice to have a space that functions as my office, and a hangout spot for guests that can’t get up all the stairs to our living room.
-I can’t thank Apt2B enough for creating such stylish furniture for space likes this!
-It’s definitely one of our favorite rooms in the house right now.
-Super comfy and chill with the couch and tons of natural light to keep my productive juices flowing!
+That's it!
+I still have dreams of more greens and earthier tones, but I think it's come together well in such a short time!
+It's on the first floor of our three story town home, so it's really nice to have a space that functions as my office, and a hangout spot for guests that can't get up all the stairs to our living room.
+Super comfy and chill with the couch and love the colors to keep the productive juices flowing!